 My Old Man

-My Old Man is a new part theatre, part film production by imagine if, touring across the UK in Autumn/Winter 2021.
+My Old Man was a new production that blended live and digital performance which toured across the UK in Autumn/Winter 2021.

 When Michał Piwowarski’s granddaughter, Tasha, finally moves out, Michał’s whole world changes.
 The school dinner lady becomes his favourite person, a new neighbour moves onto the street and he has to face his biggest battle yet.
 My Old Man follows the trials and tribulations of Michał, an old, blind, Polish soldier, in this funny and heartfelt production.